 BIG, an architectural studio founded by Bjarke Ingels, is designing and building a city quarter between Towarowa and Miedziana Streets in Warsaw.
 BIG’s design seeks to bring back the walkable streets of historic Warsaw, with shops, cafes and a park at the heart of the development.
 The master plan introduces cultural infrastructure as a destination, while building a critical density of homes and workplaces to create a resident population for a lively, 24-7 year-round neighbourhood.
 The central part of the new Towarowa 22 project will be Kazimierza Wielkiego Square, while BIG’s concept also seeks to create a network of pedestrian lanes, thanks to which the project will be connected with the city.
 Towarowa 22 is a plot of about 6.5ha located in the Wola district covering approximately 230,000 sq m of built area.
 Development is by EPP and Echo Investment.

-In the UK, investor Nuveen Real Estate is working on a centre that goes well beyond shopping and is also designed to expand the number of festivals and venues available, even in a city as culturally rich as Scottish capital Edinburgh.
+In the UK, investor Nuveen Real Estate is working on a centre that goes well beyond urban retail development and is also designed to expand the number of festivals and venues available, even in a city as culturally rich as Scottish capital Edinburgh.
 As part of the overall 78,967 sq m masterplan for the new Edinburgh St James centre, which includes 85 new retail stores, more than 30 new restaurants and an Everyman Cinema, Nuveen is creating public spaces with the flexibility to host cultural events, performances and community-led activities.

 “As part of our events strategy, we are reviewing a number of potential festival options to bring to life the nine events spaces across Edinburgh St James,” adds Martin Perry, Nuveen’s director of development, real estate, Europe.